zowe/docs-site/docs/getting-started/overview.md

 </details>

 To learn more about the architecture of Zowe, see [Zowe architecture](zowe-architecture.md).

+### Zowe Launcher

+Provides an advanced launcher for Zowe components in a high availability configuration.
+It performs the following operations:
+ - Stopping the Zowe server using the `STOP` (or `P`) operator command
+ - Stopping and starting specific Zowe components without restarting the entire Zowe using `MODIFY` (or `F`) operator command

 ## Zowe Third-Party Software Requirements and Bill of Materials